-When introduced, the Principles will complement other existing Government efforts to ensure the resilience of supply chains.
+The Principles complement other existing Government efforts to ensure the resilience of supply chains.
 This is a non-exhaustive list of the information currently available on supply chain resilience, but provides a broad perspective of how Government is currently addressing supply chain risks.